An alternative description of symmetric monoidal categories, and symmetric 2-groups: An alternative description of a symmetric monoidal category

 \begin{proposition} In every AC-category $\CC=(\Cc,\cdot,1,b,l,r)$ the following diagrams commute for every objects $x,y,z,t$:

 \end{proposition}

 \begin{proof} The commutativity of (\ref{eq1}) follows from the commutative diagram { }

 where we have already used the normalization axiom (acc3) to write the appropriate identity morphisms instead of $b(x,1,1,1)$ and $b(1,1,1,t)$ in the middle hexagon.
-In this diagram the subdiagrams labelled (N) are naturality squares, those labelled (2) commute by the unital axioms (acc2), and the subdiagram labelled (1) by the $4\times 4$ axiom (acc1) with $y=z=t=y'=1$, $x'=y$, $z'=z$ and $t'=t$.
-After cancelling some left and right unitors in the right part of the diagram using the functoriality of the product, it follows that the outer diagram indeed coincides with (\ref{eq1}).
+In this diagram the subdiagrams labelled (N) are naturality squares, those labelled (2) commute by the unital axioms (acc2), the subdiagram labelled (1) by the $4\times 4$ axiom (acc1) with $y=z=t=y'=1$, $x'=y$, $z'=z$ and $t'=t$, and all the unlabelled subdiagrams by the functoriality of the product.
+Since the outer diagram coincides with (\ref{eq1}), it follows that (\ref{eq1}) commutes.

 The commutativity of (\ref{eq21}) follows from the commutative diagram { }